RamonWill/portfolio-management-project/README.md

 - [Screenshots](https://github.com/RamonWill/portfolio-management-project#Screenshots)

 # Introduction
 This Project (PRMS) utilises the REST API's of Alpha Vantage to create charts with/without technical indicators and Oanda to execute trades to the market.
 PRMS also uses sqlite3 to store information from the Oanda platform into a database for reconciliation purposes.
+My main reason for using Tkinter was because its lack of "hand holding" meant that I had to create a lot of these features from scratch, i.e. the login and register pages and as well as the trade entry feature.

 # Installation
 If you do not have Python 3.7+, you can download it [here](https://www.python.org/downloads/release/python-370/, "here").